ChristophHaag/SteamVR-OpenHMD/Readme.md

 If the config file is not available (probably only works on linux), default values are used.
 Change them in ohmd_config.h.

+### Gaze Pointer with gamepad

+At least SteamVR Home supports controller based navigation, however it is only enabled when the Manufacturer string provided by the plugin is "Oculus".

+The Manufacturer is usually set to what OpenHMD provides as hardware vendor but in SteamVR-OpenHMD the manufacturer string can be overriden with an environment variable.

+Start SteamVR like this:

+    OHMD_VENDOR_OVERRIDE=Oculus ~/.steam/steam/SteamApps/common/SteamVR/bin/vrstartup.sh

+Alternatively in the Steam GUI set the SteamVR launch options to

+    OHMD_VENDOR_OVERRIDE=Oculus %command%

+You can verify that the environment variable is set with `grep "driver_openhmd: Vendor:" ~/.steam/steam/logs/vrserver.txt`.

 ## Udev Rules:

 To allow OpenHMD to access any devices, udev rules need to be set on most linux systems.